 Daily Technical Analysis

 The main trend is down according to the daily swing chart, however, momentum has been trending higher since the formation of the closing price reversal bottom at 95.365 on June 25.
 The move has already exceeded price and time expectations.

 The main trend will change to up on a trade through 97.265.
 A move through 95.365 will negate the closing price reversal bottom and signal a resumption of the downtrend.

 The index is up nine sessions since the last main bottom so today’s session begins with the market in the window of time for a closing price reversal top.

 The short-term range is 97.265 to 95.365.
 Its retracement zone at 95.540 to 96.315 is the first support area.

 The main range is 97.715 to 95.365.
 Its retracement zone at 96.205 to 95.850 is the major support area.

 Daily Technical Forecast

-Based on the early price action and the current price at 97.705, the direction of the June U.S. Dollar Index the rest of the session is likely to be determined by trader reaction to the 50% level at 96.715.
+Based on the early price action, the direction of the September U.S. Dollar Index on Monday is likely to be determined by trader reaction to the downtrending Gann angle at 96.830.

-A sustained move over 96.715 will indicate the presence of buyers.
-If this creates enough upside momentum then look for a potential rally into the uptrending Gann angle at 97.045.
+A sustained move over 96.830 will indicate the presence of buyers.
+If this move can generate enough upside momentum then look for the rally to possibly extend into the downtrending Gann angle at 97.045.
 This angle stopped the rally on Friday.
 Overcoming it will indicate the buying is getting stronger with the next targets another downtrending Gann angle at 97.215 and the main top at 97.265.